Maggie Hall: Murray

 In 1884, after hearing about the gold strikes in the Coeur d'Alene Mountains, she headed to Idaho.
-While heading there on a train, she met Calamity Jane, although their paths diverged at Thompson Falls, Montana.
+While en route, travelling by train, she met Calamity Jane, although their paths diverged at Thompson Falls, Montana.

-Hall brought a horse and joined a pack train heading to Murray, Idaho.
-On the way, the train encountered a blizzard while in Thompson Pass.
-She noticed a woman and child struggling in the snow, so took them and found shelter for the night while the train carried on its journey.
-When they arrived in Murray the day after the train, word of her actions had spread and she was admired by the townsfolk.
-This story is apocryphal.
-My 3rd great grandfather saw the newspaper with the story of a Christmas tale in the Lewiston Teller newspaper.
+A potentially apocryphal tale relates that Hall obtained a horse and joined a pack train heading to Murray, Idaho.
+The pack train encountered a blizzard while travelling through Thompson Pass.
+She noticed a woman and child struggling in the snow, and decided to care for them, helping them and finding shelter for the night while the train carried on its journey.
+Mollie made it to Murray, with woman and child in tow, a day after the rest of the pack train had arrived; word of her actions spread and her heroic actions were much admired by the townsfolk.

 In Murray, Hall met a man named Philip O'Rourke and the two became longtime friends.
 O'Rourke helped her to find a cabin in Paradise Row where she set up a brothel.
 Hall gained the nickname Molly B'Damn in Murray.
-In some accounts, this originated from O'Rourke mishearing her when she told him her name; Molly Berdan (her married name).
+In some accounts, this originated from O'Rourke mishearing her when she told him her married name: Molly Berdan.
 In other accounts, she gained the nickname from her colorful language.

-On miner's payday, Hall would fill a bathtub with water in the alley behind the brothel and invite miners to throw gold dust in it.
+On miners' payday, legend has it that Hall would fill a bathtub with water in the alley behind the brothel and invite miners to throw gold dust in it.
 When enough had been thrown in, she would strip off and bathe in the tub.
 For extra gold dust, the miners could help wash her.